zerkalica/zerollup/README.md

 Zero configuration web application or library bundler, built on top of rollup (But some packages can be used without rollup).

+Main idea of zerollup - generate deploy-ready configurations and templates for all host targets and environments at once.

 * Out of the box support for ts and file assets in application and libraries
 * Gather assets from all application dependencies
 * Allow to configure base assets url in runtime